It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: Why are people concerned about HB 300?

-Q: What should voters understand moving forward?
+Q: What should Pennsylvanians understand moving forward?

 HB 300 is not just a policy debate happening in Harrisburg.
 It is a proposal that could reshape how Pennsylvanians live, work, speak, and raise their families.

 As voters and citizens, it is important to look beyond the bill’s title and examine how similar laws have functioned in practice.
 Time and again, we have seen that once these policies are enacted, their reach expands.
-The consequences are felt not in theory, but in classrooms, workplaces, shelters, and everyday interactions.
+The consequences are felt not in theory, but in classrooms, workplaces, shelters, hospitals, and everyday interactions.

 Header Photo: Lorie Smith, owner and founder of 303 Creative.
 Photo credit: Alliance Defending Freedom